 Randall again moved schools prior to his senior season, enrolling at Shadow Mountain High School after his father found a new job.
 There he played former NBA great, head coach Mike Bibby, and had his best game against Copper Canyon High School, scoring a season-high 36 points.

-Randall averaged 21.2 points, 5.6 assists, 4.7 rebounds and 2.5 steals per game and led the team to a 23–7 record while earning PrepHoopsArizona.com Division II Player of the Year honors.
+Randall averaged 21.2 points, 5.6 assists, 4.7 rebounds and 2.5 steals per game and led the team to a 23–7 record while earning PrepHoopsArizona.com Division II Player of the Year honours.
 Randall was rated a three-star recruit and committed to playing college basketball for Memphis.

 Craig Randall II made his NBL debut with the Adelaide 36ers at 26 years of age.
 He scored 16 points in his first game.